-General Andrew Jackson set up a new territorial government in 1821.
-Tallahassee was chosen Gas the new state capital.
+A site was chosen for the soon-to-be city halfway between the two original capitals.
+Tallahassee was established here as the capital of Florida in 1824.
 The first legislators met in a simple log cabin.
 Two years later, a new capitol building made of bricks was completed.